 Why is this happening?

-All the Bruhaha over Mr. Kahn.
+All the brouhaha over Mr. Khan.

-When Donald Trump talks about the refugee plans that he has, Donald Trump, by my estimation, is listening to all of those intelligence fish officials I just mentioned.
+When Donald Trump talks about the refugee plans that he has, Donald Trump, by my estimation, is listening to all of those intelligence officials I just mentioned.

 And Mr. Khan's family would not be included in that group.